ytakefuji/tsico2/README.md

 Enter the end year-month (e.g. 2023-3): 2014-3

 The result will be popped on the screen.
-The solid lines indicate CO2 raw and regression lines while dotted lines for TSI raw and regression.
+The solid lines are the original and regression lines for CO2 and the dotted lines are the original and regression lines for TSI.

 <img src="https://github.com/ytakefuji/tsico2/blob/main/2007-3-2014-3.png" width=640 height=480>